 - The Family Case Manager visits with the family once a month throughout placement

-- The licensing timeline through all agencies is currently very long.
-We recommend you ask individual agencies of their current timeline before starting your application.
+- We recommend you ask individual agencies of their current licensing timeline before starting your application.

 Licensed Child Placement Agency (LCPA)